 Searching for Answers Over the three years following the conference, Tucker-Foltz expanded his research, using his Schupf funding to continue attending conferences, participate in summer research — from which he helped develop and present two papers in theoretical computer science, one of which was professionally published — and further his personal research projects as well.

 Professor of Economics Brian Baisa, a mentor to Tucker-Foltz, pointed to a paper that Tucker-Foltz wrote for his “Advanced Microeconomics” class.
 The paper proposed a mathematical mechanism that incentivizes the prevention of gerrymandering.

 “The essay was a fantastic and really original piece of research, substantially better than work I would peer-review for top economics journals — and it was for an assignment that counted for 5 percent of the course grade,” Baisa said.
 “The proposed game was simple and intuitive and nifty in the way that would make any math geek smirk, and Jamie pursued the solution to this problem incredibly rapidly … I expect this paper to land in a top journal in economics, math or computer science.”

-The paper was ultimately accepted to and presented at the 29th International Conference on Game Theory, the third time Tucker-Foltz shared his research in a public setting.
+A Bright Future The paper was ultimately accepted to and presented at the 29th International Conference on Game Theory, the third time Tucker-Foltz shared his research in a public setting.
 Motivated to try and publish his research in a journal, Tucker-Foltz then put his preprint of his paper in a public online repository.